WolodjaZ/Warsztaty-badawcze-2-2025/README.md

 - Project topic selection and discussion
 - Project expectations overview

-**List of Potential Topics**:
-TODO
+## List of Topics is provided in the [`list_of_topics.md`](list_of_topics.md) file.

 ## Part 2: Paper Writing Workshop
 - Group 2: Wednesday, 2025-04-09 and 2025-04-16
 - Group 3: Tuesday, 2025-04-08 and 2025-04-15

 In this part, we will focus on the paper writing journey.
 I will show you how the process of writing a paper looks like and what are the most important things to remember.
 I will also provide you with some tips and tricks on how to write a good paper.
 After this lecture, you will have to choose a paper and write a short summary of it with paraphrasing.

 **Deadline**: Group 2 2025-04-30; Group 3 2025-04-29